We are your

 We schedule a visit with you in your home.
 This is a when you and a volunteer can visit face-to-face

-and talk about the dogs, our process, and any questions you may have.
+and talk about the educational material, our process, and any questions you may have.
 This is not a time where we judge your home, but an important time for us to sit down and chat more in-depth.

 NOTE: We will complete adoptions that are outside of the Sioux Falls area on a case-by-case basis.
 If you